lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 `id-raw-key` is defined by this document.
 It signifies that the public key has no ASN.1 wrapping and the raw bits are placed here according to the encoding of the underlying algorithm specification.
 In some situations and protocols, the key might be wrapped in ASN.1 or may have some other additional decoration or encoding.
 If so, such wrapping MUST be removed prior to encoding the key itself as a BIT STRING.

-For use with this document, ML-DSA keys MUST be be the raw BIT STRING representation as specified in {{I-D.ietf-lamps-dilithium-certificates}} and Edwards Curve keys MUST be the raw BIT STRING representation as speified in [RFC8410].
+For use with this document, ML-DSA keys MUST be be the raw BIT STRING representation as specified in {{I-D.ietf-lamps-dilithium-certificates}} and Edwards Curve keys MUST be the raw BIT STRING representation as specified in [RFC8410].

 Some applications may need to reconstruct the `SubjectPublicKeyInfo` objects corresponding to each component public key. {{tab-sig-algs}} or {{tab-hash-sig-algs}} in {{sec-alg-ids}} provides the necessary mapping between composite and their component algorithms for doing this reconstruction.
 This also motivates the design choice of `SEQUENCE OF BIT STRING` instead of `SEQUENCE OF OCTET STRING`; using `BIT STRING` allows for easier transcription between CompositeSignaturePublicKey and SubjectPublicKeyInfo.